Psychiatric Service Dogs for Seniors — ADA Rights in Assisted Living

 - The disability does not substantially limit any major life activity

-Depression, anxiety, PTSD, bipolar disorder, OCD, and other qualifying psychiatric conditions can qualify Michigan seniors for a PSD under the ADA when they substantially limit daily activities.
+Depression, anxiety, PTSD, bipolar disorder, OCD, and other qualifying psychiatric conditions can qualify seniors for a PSD under the ADA when they substantially limit daily activities.

-Get Your Michigan PSD Letter Today
+Get Your PSD Letter Today

-Michigan-licensed clinician evaluation.
+licensed clinician evaluation.
 ADA-compliant PSD letter issued in 24-48 hours.
-Full public access rights across all 83 Michigan counties — transit, housing, and beyond.
+Full ADA public access rights nationwide — transit, restaurants, housing, and beyond.